-The worst injury I ever had was having my skull cracked open and my brain damaged.
+The worst injury I ever had was a traumatic brain injury (TBI).
 It changed everything about me forever.
 I had to drop out of college.
 I couldn’t do my job and had to quit.
 I couldn’t remember things from one moment to the next.
 I was useless.

 I’ve talked a lot about the results of getting hit on the head (see the tag Brain FAIL), but I don’t think I’ve ever talked about the incident itself, mostly because it still makes me angry.

 I was at a bar in Detroit even though I was under legal drinking age.
 They let us children in provided that we didn’t drink the alcohol.
 The place had once been a proper theater–Houdini performed there–but all the theater seats had been pulled out and replaced with tables and chairs.
 I was sitting at one of them with my back to the stage.
-A row of stage lights had been temporarily erected along the edge of the stage for a fashion show that happened earlier that evening.
-It was a flimsy construction job of galvanized steel poles held together with duct tape with five stage lights perched on top; the lights weighed approximately 75 pounds each.
+A row of stage lights had been temporarily erected along the edge of the stage for a fashion show earlier in the evening.
+It was a flimsy construction job of galvanized steel poles held together by duct tape with five stage lights perched on top; the lights weighed approximately 75 pounds each.

 Some moron disregarded the lack of structural integrity that was clearly apparent and decided to swing on the framework like a monkey, causing the whole thing to fall right on my head.
 I didn’t feel a thing.
 I had been talking to a boy that I liked.
 I thought I had somehow fallen out of my chair on my own and was embarrassed that I was on the floor.
 I quickly got up and sat in my chair again only to notice the horrified looks of those around me.
 At that point, I looked down and noticed that I was covered in blood.
 I put my hand to the crown of my head and it came back sticky and red.
 Uh oh.